The American mink (Neovison vison) is a semi-aquatic mustelid. It is a non-native and invasive species in the Czech Republic.

 OCCURRENCE IN THE CZECH REPUBLIC

 The reason for the introduction of mink to the Czech Republic was due to the increased demand for mink fur products.
 Almost immediately after it was brought to Europe and the Czech Republic, reports of its occurrence in the wild started to occur.
-Of course, initially these wild populations were in the vicinity of the farms but inevitably spread to further ecosystems.
+Initially these wild populations were in the vicinity of the farms but inevitably spread to further ecosystems.
 The first comprehensive report on the occurrence of American mink in the Czech Republic date back to the 1960s (Anděra & Hanzal 1996).
 During the 1980s, several prosperous populations were established near traditional mink farming areas: Eastern Polabí, Berounsko and Plzeňsko, Central Povltaví and Poohří (Anděra & Gaisler 2012).
 Another turning point in the spread across the country occurred at the beginning of the 1990s, when these fur farms began to dissipate usually with a mass eviction of the captive animals, flooding the local ecosystem with the now domesticated mink.
 There have also been cases where minks have been forcibly released into the local ecosystems by animal rights activists.

 STATUS AND PROTECTION

 In recent years, increased attention has been paid to tackling invasive species at a European Union (EU) level.
 In particular with the Regulation of the European Parliament and the Council on the prevention and control of the introduction or introduction and spread of invasive alien species and the list of invasive alien species who have a significant impact on the Union.
 In line with EU legislation, Czech legislation is also being amended.
-American mink is currently not on the “Union list” but is on the “black list” of the Czech List of Priority Invasive Species (see Nature Conservation 2/2016).
+American mink is currently not on the “Union list” but is on the Czech List of Priority Invasive Species (see Nature Conservation 2/2016).
 In addition, the ban on breeding animals exclusively or predominantly for the purpose of obtaining fur was approved in the Czech Republic and was abolished by 31 January 2019.
 Due to these changes, it is now necessary to consider more extensive eradication projects for the Czech Republic.
 Still, migration of animals from neighbouring countries such as Poland and Germany is a factor to consider, reliant on individual country management programmes.
-According to hunting legislation, American mink belongs to the species introduced and undesirable in nature, which can be killed under certain conditions - this activity is the responsibility of hunting guards and hunting management.
+According to hunting legislation, American mink belongs to the species introduced and undesirable in nature, which can be killed under certain conditions - this activity is the responsibility of the hunters and hunting management.

 You can read more about the American mink in our publications page here.